Amanda Bynes Shares a Rare Selfie on Twitter

 Along with the photo, Bynes tweeted two heart emojis.
 However, she let her happy expression do most of the talking.

 Even with her social media break, Bynes has quite the following.
-She has over three million followers on Twitter alone.
+In fact, she has over three million followers on Twitter alone.
 Still, it's been a while since Bynes shared a selfie, specifically.
 While she's posted a few photos over the years, her last selfie was in 2016.